keekeen/MX-Switch-Break-In-Machine/README.md

 # MX Switch Break-In Machine
 A simple machine designed to actuate/ break-in MX style switches consistently and repetitively for a smoother push feel.
-Watch the assembly process and operation of the machine [here]() also.
+Watch the <s>assembly process (will upload soon)</s> and [operation](https://youtu.be/iYIlCdo38ZM) of the machine here also.

 ![alt text][snapshot]

-[snapshot]: /images/snap0.PNG "Machine Snapshot"
+[snapshot]: /Images/DSC05789.jpg "Machine Snapshot"

 ## Specifications
 - Max number of switches: 36